 Wall of Excellence

 Lake Orion Community Schools have a rich history of achievement and success.

 Now there is a visible sign of the best and brightest.

 “Lake Orion High School has a really proud tradition of honoring its alumni and career-focused education is a big part of what we do here,” said LOHS associate principal Kyle Meteyer, who spearheaded the project.
 “So we decided it would be great to have Lake Orion High School focus on its alumni who have achieved the pinnacle of success in their chosen career field.”

 A committee meets over the preceding year to sift through nominated candidates and decide on the group of inductees.

 Nominations for the 2019 induction class were accepted until June 1.
-The nomination form is here.
+Here is the nomination form.

 The school would like like to thank the sponsors who helped make the Wall of Excellence possible: Mike Macy MEEMIC Insurance, Kohl’s, Pine Tree Elementary, Dr. Ron Tripp and the Lake Orion Education Foundation.